Ritsz123/F-Taxi-driver/README.md

 # F - Taxi - Driver🚗

-This Module is the part of complete project **F - Taxi** 🚗 This project is developed using Flutter 📱 and contains all Driver side functionalities such as:
+This Module is the part of complete project **F - Taxi** 🚗
+<br>Developed using Flutter 📱 and contains all Driver side functionalities such as:
-- Login / Register new Driver & vehicle details. 🚕
+- Login / Register new Driver & vehicle details.🔐
 - Toggle availability of the driver. 📴
 - Check for available ride requests. 🗺
 - Accept / Decline the ride request. ❌